sukitsubaki/sukitsubaki.github.io/_posts/2021-05-08-the-space-between-tools.md

 scope: "Workflow Scaling"
 ---

-# Why Workflow Integration Matters More Than Feature Lists

 In the quest for productivity and efficiency, attention naturally gravitates toward tools.
 Project management systems, communication platforms, development environments, and documentation solutions each promise to solve specific problems through their unique features.
 Organizations and individuals alike accumulate an ever-growing toolkit, expecting that the right combination of software will somehow yield a seamless workflow.

 Yet despite the proliferation of increasingly sophisticated tools, friction persists.
 Work still gets stuck in the transitions.
 Information still falls through the cracks.
 Team members still struggle to maintain coherence across systems.